jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Considering the Database Design - we want ... PDF and BibTeX metadata versioning, conflict resolution on sync=merge, etc.md

   + removing obnoxious print protection, text copying ("clipboard") protection, etc.
   + removing useless banner pages (I'm looking at you, OnSemi! 😵)
   + OCR-ing the content and producing a PDF with text overlay for library use[^1]
-  + revising original content (either by yourself or by having an external source effectively doing so: thing ArXiv v1,v2,v3,... published PDF revisions for one way; you correcting OCR or render/typing errors in a PDF is another.[^2])
+  + revising original content (either by yourself or by having an external source effectively doing so: think ArXiv v1,v2,v3,... published PDF revisions for one way; you correcting OCR or render/typing errors in a PDF is another.[^2])

-[^1]: Qiqqa handled this by OCR-ing the original PDF and storing the OCR text output in separate cache directory.
+[^1]: Qiqqa handled this by OCR-ing the original PDF and storing the OCR text output in a separate cache directory.
 However, this only "works" if you do not intend to export or (post-)process that extracted text.
 When we also consider the wish to have the ability to export PDFs including user annotations for a user to edit at will in an *independent external package* and then possibly re-submit the augmented (thus *altered*) PDF, then this is highly inadequate.
 Hence the PDF-to-PDF process mentioned here: OCR results SHOULD be fed back into the PDF so it can be revised/corrected/cleaned-up/whatnot in subsequent passes by whatever means necessary.

 [^2]: Did I hear "*revision control system*" from the back row?
 Indeed, it looks like we're on the way to requiring yet another RCS, alas.
 As we intend to keep using SQLite, it'll probably [smell like `fossil`](https://www2.fossil-scm.org/home/doc/trunk/www/index.wiki) and now I wonder why we don't just take that one instead of spending the future effort to create our (limited & slightly different) own. 🤔

 * while Qiqqa has some functionality to discover *duplicates*, it does so solely by comparing *metadata*.
 Updating their metadata as a group (batch), picking a preferred copy, etc. are user actions which require some work-around activity, e.g. judicious use of *tags* to keep those discovered PDFs related to each other as a "group", making Qiqqa less than ideal for working with an unfiltered/raw PDF feed.
   What I am after is a rather more mixed bag of (*semi-*)duplication:
-  + multiple origins: I have downloaded PDFs multiple times in the past without noticing immediately; sometimes / often these PDFs have been minimally (or significantly! header pages!) altered by the different download sites, resulting in Qiqqa seeing binary-different content and thus marking those as independent PDF document in its library.
+  + multiple origins: I have downloaded PDFs multiple times in the past without noticing immediately; sometimes / often these PDFs have been minimally (or significantly! header pages!) altered by the different download sites, resulting in Qiqqa seeing binary-different content and thus marking those as independent PDF documents in its library.
 Wouldn't it be great if we could make Qiqqa discover these "*almost, i.e. **highly probable** duplicates*" and help us by permanently marking them (following our explicit approval or tentative general go-ahead[^3])
   + processed copies.
 From the PDF processing list above: all of those will produce yet another binary-different PDF file, which SHOULD be related to the original PDF to ensure we'll be able to auto-propagate any metadata, etc., that hasn't yet been set up for the *derived copy*: that will save us a bundle in metadata maintenance as *derivatives* would thus be able to automatically pick up metadata from their parents. (🤔 Or should we percolate/inherit in the *other direction*: latest metadata inherits *downwards*, while only a total lack of metadata in the HEAD would suggest we assume any parent's data as a starting point.)
   + annotated copies, ...: processed copies by another name.
 Would result from exporting a PDF+annotations, to be edited by external means and subsequently resubmitted into the library.
-Would be *great* if Qiqqa could detect such *near-duplicate* and add it accordingly.
+Would be *great* if Qiqqa could detect such a *near-duplicate* and add it accordingly.

-[^3]: when you are processing large libraries, you don't want to be bothered every second by yet another bunch of *probable-dupes*: you want that process to run and take as long as it takes while you do other work, **then** go in a review the result **afterwards**.
+[^3]: when you are processing large libraries, you don't want to be bothered every second by yet another bunch of *probable-dupes*: you want that process to run and take as long as it takes while you do other work, **then** go in and review the result **afterwards**.
 Qiqqa already has this (though admittedly *hacky*) for BibTeX discovery through the Sniffer: `@comment{auto}`, but now we need this to be feature *throughout*.
 Plus that review-after-the-fact bit, necessitating a separate query, markers, and the report+edit UI for the user to tweak & okay the results.

 ---